 Artwork / 2019

-This year, I am doing some interesting exploring in my painting, creating three separate mini-series on top of one-off works.
-One series addresses my anxiety: how I try to deal with it along with its two main sources (the crises of the environment and misogyny).
-Another collection consists of eleven portraits that will be featured in a book next year.
-The last is made up of mixed media drawings—including this newt image—inspired by my time at the Camp Stomping Ground artist residency this summer.
+One addresses my anxiety: how I try to deal with it along with its main sources—the twin crises of the environment and misogyny.
+Another consists of mixed media paintings on paper inspired by my time at the Camp Stomping Ground artist residency this summer.
+Those images are scattered throughout the group shown above, while below is the most formal of the three mini-series.

-All that said, some of my work from 2017 has also come back into focus.
+Along with all this new work, some of my older art has also come back into focus in 2019.
 For one thing, my 2017 series Empathetic Magic was exhibited in April at Lyceum Hall in Burlington, New Jersey, with the addition of two new portraits painted this year.

 For another, one of my portraits of Trump made headlines in April when it was removed from a group exhibition at the Montclair Public Library in New Jersey and then later reinstalled.